Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Why don’t some lenders require a credit check?

 Lenders can generally afford to offer no credit check loans by offsetting the risk of lending to those with bad credit with higher interest rates and fees.
-This is especially true with payday loans, also known as short term loans, which can have excruciatingly high fees.
+This is especially true with payday loans, which can have excruciatingly high fees.
 Thankfully, there may be restrictions on the total amount of interest or fees that you can be charged, depending on the province or territory that you live in.

 Pros and Cons of no credit check loans